untillpro/scm4j/scm4j-vcs-api/README.md

 	archives javadocJar
 }
 ```
-after that `gradle build' command will produce
+after that `gradle build' command will produce JAR with IVCS implementation, JAR with its sources and JAR with its javadocs

 # See also